amices/ggmice/README.md

 Thom Volker, Mingyang Cai and Anaïs Fopma.
 The `ggmice` hex is based on designs from the `ggplot2` hex and the `mice` hex (by Jaden Walters).

+ This project has received funding from the European Union’s Horizon 2020 research and innovation programme under ReCoDID grant agreement No 825746.

 ## Code of Conduct

 Please note that the `ggmice` project is released with a [Contributor